-Had Roger Alton, in 2005, agreed to our family’s request — as an intellectually honest editor ought to have done (given the circumstances which we explained to him) — instead of favouring his friend and climbing partner by denying that request, we — in all probability — would never have created the blog which has, by now, enabled others to access some of the more unpalatable truths about Jim Perrin, and to embolden them to come forward themselves with details of their own experiences with him.
+Had Roger Alton, in 2005, agreed to our family’s request — as an intellectually honest editor ought to have done (given the circumstances which we explained to him) — instead of favouring his friend and climbing partner by denying that request, we — in all probability — would never have created the site which by now has enabled others to access some of the more unpalatable truths about Jim Perrin; and to embolden them to come forward themselves with details of their own experiences.

-But no, Jim Perrin has ‘Friends in high places’ and he went on to write, with apparent impunity, the book which was such a travesty; but, it is noteworthy that some of those involved in the ‘progress’ of the book, and they will know who they are — did not think sufficiently well of it to allow it to be (even) long-listed for the ‘Wales Book of the Year’; this must have considerably shocked Jim Perrin as clearly he had felt his ‘trajectory’ was assured — he wrote in one of his letters to our sister: ‘my work is highly thought of and receives much critical acclaim, my star is rising.’
+But no: Jim Perrin has ‘Friends in High Places’, and he went on to write, with apparent impunity, the book which was such a travesty: it is noteworthy that some of those involved in the ‘progress’ of the book, and they will know who they are — did not think sufficiently well of it to allow it to be (even) long-listed for the ‘Wales Book of the Year’.
+And as he was somewhat of a ‘golden boy’ in the Welsh literary hierarchy and had very close ‘friendships’ with many in that circle, this must have considerably shocked Jim Perrin; clearly he had felt his ‘trajectory’ was assured — he wrote in one of his letters to our sister: ‘My work is highly thought of and receives much critical acclaim, my star is rising.’

-We can say these things now, and in the course of our blog as a whole, because we have incontestable evidence of that which we describe.
+We can say these things now, because we have incontestable evidence of that which we describe.

-And, we thank Roger Alton: if he had not refused to print our response in 2005 — through a surely misplaced ‘allegiance’ − the strong possibility is, as we were then such technophobes, that we would not, later, have become aware of the ‘Guardian’ site (with ‘Melangell’s (J.P?) spurious outpourings) and would never therefore have dreamed of writing a blog of our own.
+And we do thank Roger Alton: had he not refused to print our response in 2005 — through a surely misplaced ‘allegiance’ — it is possible, as we were then such technophobes, that we would not have become aware of the Guardian’s comments thread with ‘Melangell’ JPs? spurious and salacious outpourings, and would never have imagined a site of our own.

-We thank him, but the ‘favour’ he granted his friend, Jim Perrin (and for which he was rewarded by the belittling mention in the introduction, quoted in the previous blog, four years later), was not in our view, well-judged.
+So it would appear that we do indeed owe Roger Alton our thanks: but the ‘favour’ he granted his friend, Jim Perrin (and for which he was rewarded by the belittling mention in the introduction, quoted in the previous post, four years later), was not in our view, well-judged.

-Inadvertently, it would seem, Roger Alton has done us the greater favour as he was, by his refusal, instrumental in helping us to show through our blog −to put on record — aspects of the real Jim Perrin which hitherto that author has managed to keep well-hidden and free from scrutiny.
+Inadvertently it would seem Roger Alton has done us the greater ‘favour’ as by his refusal to publish our rebuttal we were encouraged to set up jacssisters and to show through our posts — to put on record — aspects of the real Jim Perrin: aspects which hitherto that author has managed to keep well-hidden and free from scrutiny.